Joeaculberson/GenerateSegaSaturnExes/README.md

 Edit the Python script to point to your DAEMON Tools lite exe and the SSF.exe.

 Run the script in the same folder as all of your bin/cue files.

+Run the game in Steam and it should mount your game and boot SSF.